CraftAcademyLabs/ca_course/atm_challenge/atm_challenge.md

 ### Naming standards
 You are free to set your own class and methods names.
 #### Classes and Modules
-Class and Module names starts with an uppercase letter, by convention they are named using MixedCase, e.g. module Encryption, class MixedCase
+Class and Module names starts with an uppercase letter, by convention they are named using `MixedCase`, e.g. `module Withdraval`, `class AccountHolder`.

 #### Methods
 Method names should begin with a lowercase letter (or an underscore).
 Apart from letters, only `?`, `!` and `=` characters are allowed as method name suffixes.
 This is a list of suggestions on naming standards for different kind of methods: